 • Catalogue repayments

-• Doorstep loans, from lenders, such as Provident
+• Doorstep loans, from lenders such as Provident

 • Cancelled contracts (such as gym memberships, mobiles phones and satellite TV)

-• Arrears from rental properties where you no longer live
+• Arrears from old rental contracts

-Your offer of payment
+6. Offer of payment

 couple at their coffee table